The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 Anxiety can seem to originate from complex sources with a wide variety of symptoms.

-Anxiety can also seem to come out of nowhere, occur automatically or come from outside of us.
+Anxiety can also seem to come out of nowhere, occur automatically, or even feel like it comes from the outside in.

-Our brains have evolved to take in information from experiences and our surroundings while keeping a watchful eye for potential threat or danger.
+Your brain has evolved to take in information from experiences and surroundings while watching for potential threats or dangers.

-While anxiety can seem to start in the body or even come from situations outside of us – in reality, all anxiety starts in the brain, regardless of where we think it started or what seemed to trigger it.
+While anxiety can seem to start in the body or even come from situations outside of yourself – in reality, all anxiety begins in the brain, regardless of where you think it started or what seemed to trigger it

-There are key areas of the brain responsible for keeping us safe and avoiding potential danger.
+There are key areas of the brain responsible for keeping you safe and avoiding potential danger.

-These areas of the brain and nervous system also help to determine how we respond to threatening situations, through our interpretations and our actions.
+These areas of the brain and nervous system also help to determine how you respond to threatening situations through your interpretations and actions.

-While these areas have many important roles – we will focus primarily on their direct relationship to anxiety, panic and fear.
+While these areas have many essential roles – we will focus primarily on their direct relationship to anxiety, panic, and fear.

-Below I will briefly summarize several important areas of the brain.
+Below I will briefly summarize several essential areas of the brain.

 Later we will discuss two in particular – the amygdala and the cortex – in more detail.

-A system of closely related structures in the brain primarily responsible for our emotions and memory.
+A system of closely related structures in the brain primarily responsible for emotions, memory and processing sensory input

 • Hypothalamus: responds to stress from other parts of the limbic system (particularly the amygdala) by releasing stress hormones and activating the nervous system

-• Hippocampus: important in the registering of details and facts, and for the formation of memory
+• Hippocampus: essential in the registering of details and facts and for the formation of memory

-Responsible for our thinking and perceiving – the cortex allows us to think, make plans, attach meaning and interpret experiences.
+Responsible for your thinking and perceiving – the cortex allows you to think, make plans, attach meaning, and interpret experiences.

 The cortex also handles all the higher-level functioning of the brain – rational thinking, using logic, thinking about thinking, etc.

-Considering how our thoughts and interpretations often create (or intensify) our feelings of anxiety; understanding the cortex’s role in anxiety should be easy to see.
+Considering how your thoughts and interpretations often create (or intensify) feelings of anxiety, understanding the cortex's role in anxiety should be easy to see.

-There are 4 parts to the cortex – each with different roles – but all parts of the cortex work together.
+There are four parts to the cortex, each with different roles, but all parts of the cortex work together.

 For the sake of brevity and simplicity, I will refer to all the parts of the cortex simply as – the “cortex.”